 In exchange for taking part in these chats, the influencers were given the opportunity to meet SAP executives.
 They got to interact with them, test out SAP products and features, and provide their feedback to the executives.

 While the videos were predominantly shared on Facebook, SAP repurposed the videos, later, to be shared on their blog.
 The influencer marketing event was a win-win for everyone – the company, the influencers, and most of all the attendees and viewers.

 SAP’s campaign serves as a good example of how influencer marketing events can be promotional and educational at the same time.

-Influencer marketing is generating massive returns for many brand and marketers.
+Influencer marketing is generating massive returns for many brands and marketers.
 No matter how big or small your business might be, if you are clear about your goals, you can benefit from influencer marketing.
-And now you know how to use influencer marketing to successful promote your events.
+And now you know how to use influencer marketing to successfully promote your events.